Frequently Asked Questions

 - Please review University policies for requesting text in alternate format.

-Quite often students who have had the accommodation of a note taker in high school find that using a tape recorder in class is a more appropriate accommodation.
+Students who have had the accommodation of a note taker in high school find that using a recording device, such as a Smart-Pen or an audio record program on a lapop, in class is a more appropriate accommodation.
 It is always advised that a student inform the faculty member that he/she will be recording the lecture.

 What kind of documentation do I need to receive disability support?